Lovor01/makeiteasy-slider/readme.txt

 = JSON configuration how to =

-Head to Swiper docs, to [Parameters](https://swiperjs.com/swiper-api#parameters) to find parameter you need and full parameters configuration is for many parameters available further below on page, in [Modules](https://swiperjs.com/swiper-api#modules) to find configuration parameters you need.
-Once you found them, write them as JSON instead as javascript object, i.e.:
+Head to Swiper docs, to [Parameters section](https://swiperjs.com/swiper-api#parameters) to find parameter you need.
+More elaborate configuration for some features is available further below on page, in [Modules section](https://swiperjs.com/swiper-api#modules).
+Once you found the parameters you need, write them as JSON instead as javascript object, i.e.:

 `
 {